-If family functioning and especially parenting remain preserved, support within the family may be sufficient to meet most of the bereaved sibling’s needs (Stokes, 2009).
-But, as stated above, in many cases the bereaved sibling suffers a double-loss, of both her or his deceased sibling and of a supportive family system.
-In such cases, outside intervention and support provided by professional helpers may be needed (Wender et al., 2012).
-Support services for bereaved children have been found to be most efficient for children exhibiting pathological grief reactions, but also to benefit the majority of bereaved children without clinical symptoms (for further discussion see: Curtis & Newman, 2001; Rosner et al., 2010; Stokes, 2009).
-Jones et al. (2015) have developed a model of support for bereaved children.
-This model is comprised of four levels of support and services, and four levels of competences of professional helpers.
-The four levels of support and services include: Information and guidance; Organized bereavement support services; Professional counseling; and Psychotherapy and mental health services.
-The four levels of competences needed are: Awareness of grief and grief related issues; Knowledge and basic skills for supporting bereaved children; Substantial professional experience; and Expert knowledge and skills.
+If family functioning and, especially, parenting are preserved, support within the family may be sufficient to meet most of the bereaved sibling’s needs (Stokes, 2009).
+But, as previously stated, in many cases the bereaved sibling suffers a double loss—of their deceased sibling as well as a supportive family system.
+In such cases, outside intervention and support from professional helpers may be needed (Wender et al., 2012).
+Support services for bereaved children are found to be most efficient for children exhibiting pathological grief reactions, but also of benefit to the majority of those without clinical symptoms (see Curtis & Newman, 2001; Rosner et al., 2010; Stokes, 2009).
+As will become relevant in the conclusion to the present article, Jones et al. (2015) have developed a model of support for bereaved children comprising four levels of support and services for the children and four levels of competencies for professional helpers.
+For the support and services, the levels are (1) information and guidance, (2) organized bereavement support services, (3) professional counseling, and (4) psychotherapy and mental health services.
+The competency levels for the professional helpers are (1) awareness of grief and grief-related issues, (2) knowledge and basic skills for supporting bereaved children, (3) substantial professional experience, and (4) expert knowledge and skills.

 Methodology

-Research Questions

-The central research question is: What are the life experiences of bereaved siblings?

-Additional research questions are:

-What are the needs of the young bereaved siblings at different stages in their lives?

-What responses are given to young bereaved siblings?

-What is the nature of bereaved young siblings’ family relationships?

-What is the nature of bereaved young siblings’ social relationships?
+Our research focuses on a central question: What are the life experiences of bereaved siblings?
+Supporting our inquiry are the following specific questions: (1) What are the needs of young bereaved siblings at different stages in their lives?
+(2) What responses do young bereaved siblings receive to their expressions of need?
+(3) What is the nature of young bereaved siblings’ family relationships?
+(4) What is the nature of bereaved young siblings’ social relationships?

-The Research Method

-This is a qualitative, narrative research based on the life stories of bereaved siblings.
-Common to narrative research is the study of stories or narratives or descriptions of a series of events; the stories can be statements or short stories created in the narrator’s personal language and style, in response to the researcher’s open questions (Josselson & Lieblich, 2001; Pinnegar & Daynes, 2007).
-Some of the narrative studies seek, beyond the understanding of the phenomenon under study, to bring about personal, social or political change.
-Narrative inquiry as promotor of social change can elicit positive change among interviewees following the reporting of significant life events (Chase, 2005).
-The researchers, for their part, seek to “give a voice” to underprivileged populations by publishing the narratives told to them in the study (Spector-Marzel, 2010).
-This study seeks to bring out those voices of bereaved siblings as evidenced by the stories they shared with the researchers.
-The chance to share their experiences provides an opportunity for change at the personal level as well as at the social level and at the level of policy dictating their treatment.
+This is a qualitative, narrative study based on the life stories of bereaved siblings.
+Narrative research is characterized by the study of narratives—descriptions of a series of events—that can be statements or brief stories in the narrator’s personal language and style, generated in response to researchers’ open-ended questions (Josselson & Lieblich, 2001; Pinnegar & Daynes, 2007).
+Some narrative studies seek, beyond understanding of the phenomenon under study, to bring about personal, social, or political change.
+Such motivation can elicit positive change among interviewees following their recounting of significant life events (Chase, 2005).
+The researchers, for their part, seek to “give a voice” to underprivileged populations by publishing the narratives told to them (Spector-Marzel, 2010).
+This study seeks to highlight the voices of bereaved siblings as communicated in the stories they shared with us.
+Their sharing of their experiences provides them with the opportunity for change at personal and social levels, as well as potentially at the level of policy that dictates how they are treated.

-Research Tools - Focus Groups
+Research Tool—Focus Groups